Tuesday, December 12, 2017

 J.W. von Goethe, "Metamorphosis of Plants"

-Himmler with a prize tulip at a market garden in the late 1930s...
+Himmler showing off a tulip at a market in the late 1930s

 Tuesday, October 31, 2017